The NCAA funds many programs that directly support the educational, financial, and health and safety needs of student-athletes.

 Group Basic Medical Program

-A program that covers intercollegiate sports-related injuries and institution below the catastrophic insurance deductible of $90,000 per injury.
-The program is intended to provide member institution the tools and resources necessary to control costs and reduce expenses related to athletics injuries, including a reasonable insurance solution, risk-management strategies, cost-containment solutions and administrative service.
+A program that covers intercollegiate sports-related injuries below the catastrophic insurance deductible of $90,000 per injury.
+The program is intended to provide member schools the tools and resources necessary to control costs and reduce expenses related to athletics injuries, including a reasonable insurance solution, risk-management strategies, cost-containment solutions and administrative service.

 Exceptional Student-Athlete Disability Insurance Program